akashsharma02/akashsharma02.github.io/_posts/2022-03-14-graph-slam.md

 $$

 The above assumption of conditional independence between measurements given state variables is key in reducing the complexity of estimation.
 It can also be observed that Figure 1(b) implicitly encodes the conditional independence between the measurements.

-### Filtering vs Smoothing

-Most methods prior to 2000s, were predominantly filtering methods.
-In fact, most courses [[1](/teaching/)] [[2](http://www.ipb.uni-bonn.de/robot-mapping/)] that deal with state estimation also start the course with filtering techniques.

-When a robot moves around in an environment, it's state space (the variables it estimates) grows, i.e., for every time-step a new pose variable needs to be estimated.
-Loosely speaking, filtering methods only update the variables at the current time step, while smoothing methods may update all variables, past and current.
-Chapter 3 and 4 of Probabilistic Robotics <d-cite key="thrun2002probabilistic"></d-cite> is a good treatment of Filtering methods relevant to the problem of SLAM.

-Here, I address Smoothing techniques.

 ## MAP estimation over Factor Graphs